- row_num - The row number to use in the cell address.

 - sheet - [optional] The name of the worksheet to use.
 Defaults to current sheet.

 The ADDRESS function returns the address for a cell based on a given row and column number.
 For example, =ADDRESS(1,1) returns $A$1.
 ADDRESS can return a relative, mixed, or absolute reference, and can be used to construct a cell reference inside a formula.
-It's important to understand that the ADDRESS returns a reference as a text value.
+Note that ADDRESS returns a reference as a text value.
 If you want to use this text inside a formula reference, you will need to coerce the text to a proper reference with the INDIRECT function.
-If you want to provide a row and column number and get back the value at that address, use the INDEX function.

 The ADDRESS function takes five arguments: row, column, abs_num, a1, and sheet_text.
 Row and column are required, other arguments are optional.
 The abs_num argument controls whether the address returned is relative, mixed, or absolute, with a default value of 1 for absolute.
 The a1 argument is a Boolean that toggles between A1 and R1C1 style references with a default value of TRUE for A1 style references.
 Finally, the sheet_text argument is meant to hold a sheet name that will be prepended to the address.

 The table below shows the options available for the abs_num argument for returning a relative, mixed, or absolute address.

 Use ADDRESS to create an address from a given row and column number.
 For example: